 When tasting red wine in particular, I learned, there are three different steps that you need to follow:

-Look at the color.
 You can do this by placing the glass on top of a white placemat or tablecoth directly under a light source.
 You’ll be able to note the hue of the wine by the shade the light casts onto the table.

-Smell the wine twice; once to familiarize yourself with the wine and then again after swirling it around in the glass.
+Once to familiarize yourself with the wine and then again after swirling it around in the glass.
 Aerating it like this helps make the aromas more complex.

 To end the morning, we finished with a sample of red wines from three different years.
 After following my newly-learned tasting steps on each, I found that I preferred the vintage from 2006 better than the more recently crafted selections.
 So in addition to everything else I learned today, I can confirm that it’s true—fine wine does get better with age.